concur/developer.concur.com/api-reference/travel/travel-profile/form-payment-resource.markdown

 ## Description
 The Form of Payment resource represents the form of payment a Concur user uses by default during travel.
-You can use this resource to obtain the following information associated with a user's preferred method of payment:
+You can use this resource to obtain information associated with a user's preferred method of payment such as card display name, credit card number, expiration date, and billiting address.

-* Card display name
-* Card vendor
-* Credit card number
-* Expiration date
-* Card owner's Name
-* Billing address
-* Preferred usage

 ## Version
 1.0